Me and My Shadow

-"Me and My Shadow" is a 1927 popular song.
-Officially the credits show it as written by Al Jolson, Billy Rose, and Dave Dreyer, with Jolson and Dreyer being shown on the sheet music as being responsible for the music and Rose the lyrics.
-Al Jolson was often given credits on sheet music so he could earn more money by popularizing them, but he played no actual part in writing this song.
-Jolson never recorded the song although he did use it in the touring version of "Big Boy" in 1927.
+"Me and My Shadow" is a 1927 popular song published by Irving Berlin Inc. Al Jolson, Billy Rose, and Dave Dreyer are credited as the writers, with Jolson and Dreyer listed on the sheet music as responsible for the music and Rose the lyrics.
+Jolson was often given credits on sheet music so he could earn more by popularizing the tunes, but he played no part in writing this song.
+Jolson never recorded "Shadow", but in 1927, he used it in the touring version of "Big Boy".

-Popular recordings in 1927 were by "Whispering" Jack Smith, Nat Shilkret (vocal by Johnny Marvin) and the separate recording by Johnny Marvin himself for Columba Records.
-The song became particularly associated with Ted Lewis who used it to close his act.
-The song has since become a standard, with many artists performing it.
+Popular recordings in 1927 were by "Whispering" Jack Smith, Nat Shilkret (vocal by Johnny Marvin) and the separate recording by Johnny Marvin for Columbia Records.
+The song became especially associated with Ted Lewis, who used it to close his act.
+"Shadow" has since become a standard, with many artists performing it.